 He was responsible for the Nittany Lions' scheduling, monitoring academic progress, team travel, player development, basketball camps, team managers and assisting DeChellis with day-to-day operations.
 During his time with Penn State, the Nittany Lions made two National Invitation Tournament (NIT) appearances, winning the 2009 title and a school-record 27 games.
 Perry also helped Penn State players achieve success in the classroom as the Nittany Lions produced multiple all-academic Big Ten student-athletes.

 Before his tenure at Penn State, Perry was at East Tennessee State University, where he was both a player and a graduate assistant.
 During that time, the Buccaneers won four straight Southern Conference North Division titles and posted a record of 87-57.
 In Perry's first season as a graduate assistant (2002-03), ETSU went 20-11 overall, won the school's first conference tournament title since 1992 and nearly upset No. 2-seeded Wake Forest in the NCAA Tournament before falling, 75-72.
 During his second year as a graduate assistant (2003-04), ETSU finished with a program-best 15-1 record in the conference and won the Southern Conference North Division for the fourth straight year, their second overall regular-season title in four years.
 The Buccaneers went on to win the Southern Conference tournament for the second year in a row, again earning a trip to the NCAA tournament, where they gave fourth-seeded Cincinnati all it could handle in an 80-77 setback.

-A native of Milton, W.Va., Perry was an ETSU and Southern Conference honor roll student, earning his Bachelor of Science degree in sports management in 2002 and his Master of Arts degree in sports management in 2004.
-Perry is a member of the National Association of Basketball Coaches and Illinois Basketball Coaches Association.
+A native of Milton, W.Va., Perry graduated from ETSU earning his Bachelor of Science degree in sports management in 2002 and his Master of Arts degree in sports management in 2004.
+Perry is a member of the National Association of Basketball Coaches and resides in Annapolis with his wife Stacey.